Ä¢¹½ÊÓÆµ

 Demographics

-The citizens of Geneva-on-the-Lake are slightly less educated than the national average of 21.84% for the average city or town: 13.33% of adults in Geneva-on-the-Lake have a bachelor's degree or advanced degree
+The percentage of adults in Geneva-on-the-Lake with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.33% of adults in Geneva-on-the-Lake have a bachelor's degree or advanced degree.

 The per capita income in Geneva-on-the-Lake in 2022 was $28,854, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $115,416 for a family of four.
 However, Geneva-on-the-Lake contains both very wealthy and poor people as well.